aws-amplify/amplify-cli/graphql-transform-tutorial.md

 # Getting Started

-Take the .tgz file that was provided by parismic, upzip it, cd to the root of the new folder and run the following:
+Take the .tgz file that was provided, upzip it, cd to the root of the new folder and run the following:

 ```
 npm run setup-dev # this will take a while